zowe/docs-site/versioned_docs/version-v1.28.x/user-guide/systemrequirements-zos.md

 ### z/OS

-- z/OS version is in active support, such as Version 2.4, 2.5
+- z/OS version is in active support, such as Version 2.4 and 2.5

    **Note:** z/OS V2.3 reached end of support on 30 September 2022.
 For more information, see the z/OS v2.3 lifecycle details [https://www.ibm.com/support/pages/zos23x-withdrawal-notification](https://www.ibm.com/support/pages/zos23x-withdrawal-notification)